zacharyehren/hangman/README.md

-## Captain Switchknife's Plank
+## Captain Swiftknife's Plank

 Hey all you swashbucklers!
 Welcome to the pirate-themed version of hangman - where you are forced to take a step on the plank for every wrong letter you guess.
-If you take six wrong guesses, it's down to Davey Jones' locker you go!
+If you make six wrong guesses, it's down to Davey Jones' locker you go!

 *Used in conjunction with [hangman-api](https://github.com/zacharyehren/hangman-api) on the back-end.*